townsean/trijam-168/README.md

 # trijam-168
-Source code for Ashley's TriJam #168 entry.
+Source code for Ashley's Trijam #168 entry.
 The theme is "Don't hurt nobody."

 [Trijam](https://itch.io/jam/trijam-168) is a weekly game jam where the goal is to create a game in under 3 hours of development time.